Political Science (PLS) courses

 Politics of health policy formulation and planning.
 A study of participants in policy formulation, role of the different levels of government, issues and problems in health care planning, interrelationship of agencies involved, Medicare, Medicaid, national health insurance.

-PLS 756 Financial Management for State and Local Government
+PLS 756 Budgeting and Financial Management for State and Local Government

 PLS 757 Topics Seminar in Public Policy and Administration